Soneso/Arcturus/prompting-guide.md

 `Show me the 2 most recent trades for lumes as base asset and yXLM:GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55 as counter asset`

-`Show me the 2 most recent trades for this account: G...`
+`Show me the 2 most recent trades for this account: GA5V3TI6Q3YQXPIOBZYZT2EOZUSNS7FJQV4TDQESTRSG2JRYNOLYCBBH`

-`Show me the 2 most recent trades for the offer with id: ...`
+`Show me the 2 most recent trades for the offer with id: 4760985545562521601`

 # Domains